During the Summer months of June and July, an exceptional and remarkable phenomenon is visible in our night-time skies.

 Noctilucent (Latin for night shining) clouds are formed of ice crystals high up in the Earth’s atmosphere.
-Their extreme altitude allows the Sun’s light to reflect off them at a specific angle causing them to appear illuminated.
-Only at this time of year, when the Sun sets low below the horizon in the Northern hemisphere, can these clouds be readily visible on clear summer nights appearing as ghostly whispers of light shimmering in the darkness of night.
+Their extreme altitude allows the Sun’s light to reflect at a specific angle causing them to appear illuminated.
+Only at this time of year, when the Sun sets low below the horizon in the Northern hemisphere, can these clouds be readily visible on clear summer nights, appearing as ghostly whispers of light shimmering in the darkness of night.

 Good luck and happy hunting!